-A tenured appointment is one which continues subject only to Articles 19, 21 and 28 or retirement according to the requirements of the pension plan.
+A tenured appointment is one which continues subject only to Articles 19 - Performance Review, 21 - Termination of Employment and 29 - Financial Exigency or retirement according to the requirements of the pension plan.
 In the case of academic staff members, a tenured appointment shall be as set out in Article 19.10.3.